INSPIRE-MIF/gp-data-download-wms/gp-data-download-wms.md

 - [ArcGIS Server](https://enterprise.arcgis.com/en/server/latest/publish-services/windows/customizing-a-wms-getfeatureinfo-response.htm)

 The applications mentioned above differ in template customisation details, but eventually, they allow publication of customised GFI responses containing resolvable (dereferenceable) URIs.
-Sample implementations utilising above mentioned software packages are explained in document [Description of a tesbed implementation of downloadable WMS](sample-implementations.md).
+Sample implementations utilising above mentioned software packages are explained in document [Description of a testbed implementations of downloadable WMS](sample-implementations.md).

 # Examples of implementation <a name="examplesOfImplementation"></a>